WordPress/gutenberg/docs/how-to-guides/themes/create-block-theme.md

 - Without changes to the layout settings, you can align the image to the left, center, or right.
 - When the layout setting inherits the width from experimental-theme.json, you can set the image's width to default, wide or full width.
 - When the content width and wide width have been specified, the image's width is adjusted and can be set to default, wide or full width.

-## Additional templates

--We only created an index so far, create single, 404, search and archives.

 ## Creating custom templates